Telenor Digital Privacy Notice

 Telenor Digital AS is a Norwegian company and a central service provider within the Telenor Group.
 As such, we develop, provide, and maintain mobile apps, web applications, and backend solutions to other Telenor companies.

 We also deliver services to partners outside of Telenor Group with Telenor ID, our identity management solution.
-You can use Telenor ID to sign in to services offered by Telenor Group as well as services offered by other companies.
+You can use Telenor ID to sign in to services offered by Telenor Group as well as services offered by other companies where the service has integrated with Telenor ID as means of authentication.

 To deliver these services, we step into one of two roles: data controller or data processor.
 It is important to be able to distinguish between these roles for the purposes of this Privacy Notice.